 - The Memory Card Manager should auto-load the currently 'inserted' memory card and allow quick toggling between the individual regional variants of that card.

 - Improve the error handling when a GCI folder encounters multiple save files with the same filename.
 Right now it just prints "Warning: Save file(s) of the current game failed to load." as an OSD message on bootup, which is not that helpful for actually identifying the problem.
 At the very least it should say which files are overlapping and what it has done to resolve that conflict.
 If the Memory Card Manager works for GCI Folders we can also send users there to fix the conflict themselves by selecting the save they want to use/keep.

-Updated by MayImilae about 1 month ago
+Updated by MayImilae 3 months ago

 Our current UI name for manually managed raw memory card files is "Memory Card" and the UI name for the automatically managed GCI folder is "GCI Folder".